casvisor/casvisor/README.md

-# beeauthz
+# beego-authz
-A Beego sample project that uses [casbin](https://github.com/hsluoyz/casbin) as the authorization module.
+A Beego middleware that provides authorization like ACL, RBAC, ABAC based on [casbin](https://github.com/hsluoyz/casbin).

-With casbin, you can control who can access the resources via which method for your Beego app.
+With beego-authz, you can control who can access the resources via which method for your Beego app.

 ## Get Started